 St. Mary's sits snugly as it has since 1910 on the Seven Mile Beach, a barrier island, in downtown Stone Harbor, a seaside summer resort at the Jersey shore.
 This fact makes us a little bit different from mainland churches.
 Summer in our town is very different from the quiet of winter.
 The population triples, the shops and restaurants are full, and the downtown area is very lively.
 The glow of St. Mary's jewel-like windows in the evening adds to this festive ambiance.

-Our charming church under the trees is very much a part of the summer scene as we open our doors and move outside to our front lawn and the beach to better enjoy summer at the shore with Thursdays on the Lawn, Worship at the Beach, a day-long Seafood Festival, strawberry and peach festivals, and concerts.
+Our charming church under the trees is very much a part of the summer scene as we open our doors and move outside to our front lawn and the beach to better enjoy summer at the shore with Thursdays on the Lawn, Worship at the Beach, a strawberry festival, holiday hospitality and concerts.

 Our location also gave us the inspiration for an innovative outreach, namely Heavenly Scavengers.
 Our outreach to the community expanded with our thrift shop located in the Rio Grande section of the County.
 Our desire is not only to meet the need for household furnishings and personal items, but to address the necessity of affordable housing.

 Our desire to grow the ministry of the church in Cape May County led to our partnership with St. Barnabas Episcopal Church, Villas, NJ.
-We have a common space, "The Branches" in Rio Grande for worship, education, outreach and meetings, where people are fed spiritually and where physical hungers are also satisfied.
+Together we developed a common space, "The Branches" in Rio Grande for worship, education, outreach and meetings, where people are fed spiritually and where physical hungers are also satisfied.
+The Branches has grown into a non-profit organization working to address the needs of the homeless and marginalized people of Cape May County.

 St. Mary's has come a long way since 1910, and we look forward with much excitement as we continue on this wonderful adventure.
 There is great work to be done and by God's grace we will continue to move forward in hope, growing the ministry of our church for the greater honor and glory of God.